martialonline/workflow-status/README.md

 ### Full Example (Slack Notification)

 This is a full example using the Workflow Status Action to trigger a Slack notification at the end of the run.
+The condition is optional, which in this case triggers a Slack nofication for either `success`, `failure` or `cancelled` status.

 ```yaml
 name: Slack Example